 - Section 42 species of principal importance under the NERC Act in Wales

 - UK BAP status: Priority Species

 The sole foodplant is Honeysuckle (Lonicera periclymenum), usually in shady positions.

-The butterfly uses shady woodland and ride edges, often associated with neglected or mature woodland where there are sunny glades with large patches of Bramble to provide nectar for the adults.
+The butterfly uses shady woodland and ride edges and is often associated with neglected or mature woodland, where there are sunny glades with large patches of Bramble to provide nectar for the adults.
 It is found in both deciduous and mixed deciduous/coniferous woodland.